THE BIT ABOUT ME

 After sailing through with minimal (okay…so, zero) preparation the first time around, I ignored that little voice that kept whispering that I’d just been lucky.
 I had this birthing thing DOW-N!
 And I was far too complacent about pretty much everything.

 One thing led to another and after labour with an unplanned detour to the operating theatre, my boy-child landed earthside – feisty, healthy and screaming like a rock star.
 I fell madly in love with my baby but I felt sore, confused, and sad.
-The warm, fuzzy glow that enveloped me for months after my first birth was hard to find, and recovery was hell – not to put too fine a point on it.
+The warm, fuzzy glow that enveloped me for months after my first birth just wasn’t there, and recovery was hell – not to put too fine a point on it.
 That’s not everyone’s experience after a caesarean, but it was mine.
 I wasn’t a happy camper.
 In fact, none of us were very happy for a while.

-Over time and many months processing what happened it dawned on me that rather than protecting me, my go with the flow approach had left me more vulnerable than I could have imagined.
-I knew instinctively going in that I couldn’t control my births – but in surrendering to that, I somehow ended up surrendering everything.
+Over time, and many months processing what happened it dawned on me that rather than protecting me, my go with the flow approach had left me more vulnerable than I could have imagined.
+I knew instinctively going in that I couldn’t control my births – but in surrendering to that, I somehow ended up surrendering my power over everything.

 In 2007, I trained and certified as a doula and began helping women help themselves to a better birth experience in public and private hospitals.
-For almost ten years I worked with families in Brisbane, before moving back to my “hometown” of Toowoomba.
+For almost ten years I worked with families in Brisbane, before moving back to my home town of Toowoomba.
+I’ve continued my work here, supporting families at both the Toowoomba Base Hospital and St Vincent’s Private Hospital.

 When I’m not sneaking out of my house at 3am because it’s time to come…now!
 Or holding a hospital shower head in the dark, what else gets me going?
 Tell-it-like-it-is honesty.
 Game of Thrones.
 Those fluffy yum cha pork buns.
 Loud guitars and swear words.
 Musty old forests.
 Musty old books.
 Oh, and I also have a huge lady crush on Dave Grohl.
 Shhhh.